Perth To Melbourne Road Trip – The Ultimate Guide

 So if you are considering a road trip from Perth to Melbourne we can’t recommend it more highly.
 To be honest, we left with little expectation and it is one of our best road trips we have ever done.

-We hope that this road trip guide from Perth to Melbourne has been useful for any of you planning the trip.
+We hope that this road trip guide from Perth to Melbourne has been used for any of you planning the trip.
 As you can see we certainly didn’t “rough” it as a lot of people do.

 We’re also on Instagram(@SunsetTravellers) where we share many photos from our travels.
 Please share and pin this article if you found it useful.
 It means a lot to us.